CrisperDarkling/Dr_Jordan_Peterson/README.md

 # Dr. Jordan Peterson Bookstore

-This is a Django E-Commerce site built as the final project of The Code Institute's classroom bootcamp.
+This is a Django E-Commerce site built as the Stream 3 project of The Code Institute's classroom bootcamp.
 It's a fictional bookstore and video blog inspired by a real psychologist; Dr. Jordan Peterson.

 ## Live Demo